imchipwood/dumbpad/README.md

 # dumbpad

-Single-encoder version:
+Designed by [imchipwood](https://www.github.com/imchipwood) in Portland, Oregon, USA

+Special thanks to [QMK](https://www.qmk.fm) for open-source keyboard firmware

+## Description
+dumbpad is a simple 4x4 numpad with a rotary encoder.
+It is designed for the ATmega32u4-based Pro Micro but any ATmega32u4-based microcontroller using the same form factor should work

+It is designed to run [QMK firmware](https://github.com/qmk/qmk_firmware) - check [qmk_firmware/keyboards/dumbpad](https://github.com/qmk/qmk_firmware/tree/master/keyboards/dumbpad) for compiling & uploading instructions

+### Revisions
+- v0.5 introduces 2x LEDs for indicating which layer is enabled, accurately representing up to 4 layers
+- v0.6_dualencoder is a true 4x4 macropad with two rotary encoders - one in each bottom corner
+- v0.6_dualencoder_top is the same as v0.6_dualencoder but the encoders are moved to the top corners
+- v0.7 PCB is flippable.
+Two jumpers must be soldered:
+  - Encoder on left (default layout) - solder the left side of the jumpers to the center
+  - Encoder on right (PCB upside down) - solder the right side of the jumpers to the center

+#### dumbpad v0.2, PCB by [OSH Park](https://www.oshpark.com)
 ![dumbpad](https://i.imgur.com/sS3fq1Z.jpg)
-Dual-encoder version:
+#### Dual-encoder version by chicocode:
 ![dumbpad](https://i.imgur.com/OkSRXWT.jpg)
-Eagle PCB render:
+#### Eagle PCB render
 ![dumbpad](dumbpad.png)

-dumbpad is a simple 4x4 macro/numpad with a rotary encoder.
-It is designed for the ATmega32u4-based Pro Micro running [QMK firmware](https://github.com/qmk/qmk_firmware).

-The EC11 rotary encoder used has a push-button, which technically makes this a 17-switch macro/numpad.
-The default behavior of the rotary encoder is to move the mouse left/right - the intention is to be used on slider-type controls such as brightness, RGB values, etc. found in video/photo editing software.

-## v0.7 Features
-* PCB can be flipped upside down to allow moving the rotary encoder to the right side.
-This required two small jumpers which MUST be soldered regardless of which side you use the encoder on.
-  * Encoder on left (default layout) - solder the left side of the jumpers to the center
-  * Encoder on right (PCB upside down) - solder the right side of the jumpers to the center
-* Two LEDs added for layer indication in binary (00 = default layer, 01 = layer 1, 10 = layer 2, 11 = layer 3)

-## Parts
+### Parts
 * 16x Cherry-style mechanical switches
 * 17x 1n4148 diodes (thru hole)
-* 1x Pro Micro ATmega32u4
+* 1x Arduino Pro Micro or pin-compatible ATmega32u4-based MCU
-* 1x EC11 rotary encoder with switch (7-pin)
+* 1x EC11 rotary encoder with pushbutton (7-pin)
-* (optional) 1x 6mm tactile switch (to reset MCU - not needed most of the time as QMK has a RESET keycode)
+* (optional) 1x 6mm tactile switch (to reset MCU)
 * (optional) 2x 3mm LEDs (whatever color)
 * (optional) 2x 220ohm or similar resistors for the LEDS (not needed if not adding LEDs)

+#### Notes
+- No case is currently available
+- To avoid damaging the PCB and prevent it from sliding around, put rubber feet on the bottom of the PCB
+  - place feet directly under the rotary encoder(s) as they take significant force to press
+  - place the others in the corners and one in the center

 ## Making the PCB
-https://www.oshpark.com is the recommended service for creating PCBs.
-3x PCBs is roughly $60 from them.
-Simply upload the .brd file to create the project and order.
+Submit the `.brd` file to your preferred PCB manufacturer - be mindful of minimum quantity requirements.

+### OSH Park - USA PCB Manufacturing
+Shameless Portland, Oregon company plug - [OSH Park](https://www.oshpark.com) is a fast and reliable manufacturer, combining multiple individual orders into a single panel to minimize end-user costs. dumbpad is just under $60 for 3 copies through OSH Park.